mazenaboelanin/mazenaboelanin/README.md

 - 👉 Skilled in Node.js, Express.js.
 SQL, and NoSQL Databases (MySQL, PostgreSQL, and MongoDB)
 - 👉  Have good hands-on experience in front-end technologies such as (HTML, CSS, Bootstrap, Javascript, jQuery).
 - 👉 Familiar With Python/Flask, PHP/Laravel.
-- 📫 Check Out my LinkedIn Account @mazenaboelanin
+- 📫 Check Out my LinkedIn Account https://www.linkedin.com/in/mazenboelanin/
 - 📫 You can Reach me on Gmail: mazenaboelanin@gmail.com